libp2p/docs/content/concepts/transport.md

 ### Comparing HTTP/2 and HTTP/3

+In addition to defining the QUIC transport, the IETF also standardized a new version of HTTP that runs on top of QUIC: HTTP/3 (
-The IETF introduced a new hypertext transfer protocol standard in late 2018, which turned into a proposed standard for HTTP/3 in [RFC 9114](https://datatracker.ietf.org/doc/html/rfc9114).
-HTTP/3 combines the advantages of the existing transfer protocols HTTP/2 and HTTP over QUIC in one standard for faster and more stable data transmission.
+[RFC 9114](https://datatracker.ietf.org/doc/html/rfc9114)).
+HTTP/3 combines the advantages
+of the existing transfer protocols HTTP/2 and HTTP over QUIC in one standard for faster and more stable data transmission.